dracudev/Printf/README.md

 | %x         | Print a number in hexadecimal (base 16), with lowercase.                                      |
 | %X         | Print a number in hexadecimal (base 16), with uppercase.                                      |
 | %%         | Print a percent sign.                                                                         |

+The `ft_printf` project involves implementing variadic functions.
+This exercise is designed to deepen understanding of:

+- Handling different data types and format specifiers.
+- Managing variable argument lists using the `stdarg.h` library.
+- Working with low-level input/output operations.
+- Enhancing knowledge of memory management and pointer manipulation.